isovalent/ebpf-docs/docs/linux/concepts/functions.md

 In [:octicons-tag-24: v5.12](https://github.com/torvalds/linux/commit/e5069b9c23b3857db986c58801bebe450cff3392) the limitation on argument types passed to global functions was widened to allow pointer arguments.

-Callers of global functions can pass pointer to the stack, map values or packet data.
+Callers of global functions can pass a pointer to the stack, map values or packet data.
 The pointer is treated as a `void *` of known size.
 The value or type info of the memory is not tracked across function boundaries.

 ### Callbacks

 In [:octicons-tag-24: v5.13](https://github.com/torvalds/linux/commit/69c087ba6225b574afb6e505b72cb75242a3d844) the verifier was extended to allow for callbacks.
-Since then a number of helper function and kfuncs have been added that call back into given functions.
+Since then, a number of helper function and kfuncs have been added that call back into given functions.

 ### Argument annotations